Generic name: Daratumumab 100mg in 5mL

 Recommended Concomitant Medications

-Administer pre-infusion medications to reduce the risk of infusion reactions to all patients approximately 1 hour prior to every infusion of DARZALEX as follows:
+Administer the following pre-infusion medications to reduce the risk of infusion reactions to all patients 1–3 hours prior to every infusion of DARZALEX:

-- oral or intravenous antihistamine (diphenhydramine 25 to 50 mg or equivalent).
+- Antihistamine (oral or intravenous diphenhydramine 25 to 50 mg or equivalent).

 Administer post-infusion medication to reduce the risk of delayed infusion reactions to all patients as follows:

-- oral corticosteroid (20 mg methylprednisolone or equivalent dose of a corticosteroid in accordance with local standards) on the first and second day after all infusions.
+Administer oral corticosteroid (20 mg methylprednisolone or equivalent dose of an intermediate-acting or long-acting corticosteroid in accordance with local standards) on each of the 2 days following all DARZALEX infusions (beginning the day after the infusion).

-For patients with a history of obstructive pulmonary disorder, consider prescribing post-infusion medications such as short and long-acting bronchodilators, and inhaled corticosteroids.
+In addition, for any patients with a history of chronic obstructive pulmonary disease, consider prescribing post-infusion medications such as short and long-acting bronchodilators, and inhaled corticosteroids.
 Following the first four infusions, if the patient experiences no major infusion reactions, these additional inhaled post-infusion medications may be discontinued.

 Prophylaxis for Herpes Zoster Reactivation

-Initiate antiviral prophylaxis to prevent herpes zoster reactivation within 1 week of starting DARZALEX and continue for 3 months following treatment [see Adverse Reactions (6.1)].
+Initiate antiviral prophylaxis to prevent herpes zoster reactivation within 1 week after starting DARZALEX and continue for 3 months following treatment [see Adverse Reactions (6.1)].

 Preparation for Administration